Irene Ilachinski

 How My Own Struggles Made Me a Better Therapist

 I come from a family of psychotherapist and psychiatrists.
 In some ways, this was great.
 Therapy, validation of feelings and self-examination were normal experiences, and I will always be grateful for this.
-The flip side is that being therapized could be annoying.
-I just didn't find it helpful to be told what defense I was using when I was at the height of upset.
+The flip side is that being therapized could feel dismissive, like it wasn't really the point.
 It's hard to be helped when you feel alone or "othered".
 My best healing experiences occurred when I felt heard by someone who was in tune with what I was going through.
 I found this in family relationships, friendships, and later, with therapists.
 Yes, sometimes they confront, and they may see something differently, but they don't set out to "make you wrong".
 Yes, sometimes we need guidance, but we also need be able to hold space for our pain.
 When I discovered AMP, it gave me a new way of looking at my upset.
 I could unload and unlayer it without worrying that my therapist was going to somehow correct me or have a big reaction.
-Their questions helped me unload until I got to where I needed to make my own realizations and decisions.
-I wanted to help others benefit from something that worked for me.

 What I Say to People Concerned about the Therapy Process

 The first thing I acknowledge is that this can feel difficult at first.
-You don't know me, and you are telling me very important personal things, so it's understandable that it may not come easily to you.
+You may not even want to do therapy, even if you want the good results from it.
+That's pretty normal!
+You don't know me, you are busy, and you are telling me personal things.
+It's understandable that it may not come easily to you.
 Also, if you have done more typical talk therapy, you may feel hesitant to try this different way of looking at what's bothering you.
 We will go at a pace that you are comfortable with.
-After a while, you may not even notice it.
+After a while, you won't even notice it.
 The best part?
 It's a process, and there is no way to "fail".
-It's about what's working for you.

 Image Gallery